-For systems with a ViaVideo or ViaVideo II camera, most of the media processing is done by the camera.
 People+Content sharing requires computer processing and, therefore, demands a higher performance processor.
 Systems with a 1.2 GHz Pentium 4 or later can support People+Content.
 Content sharing will benefit from additional CPU speed.

 For systems with a webcam, all of the processing is done on the computer.
-There are a wide range of computer performance levels.
+There is a wide range of computer performance levels.
 To optimize the video experience on each system, a CPU resource manager within the Polycom PVX software gauges the system performance and adjusts the media features accordingly.